-I am a sense-maker, because I help clients make sense of the problems, issues, segments etc that they have asked me to research.
+I call myself a 'sense-maker' because I help clients make sense of the problems, issues, segments etc that they have asked me to research.
 I am also a sense-maker because I believe in the value of the sense-making perspective, described elsewhere on this site.

 I started Susan Bell Research in 1994, knowing that working in a boutique agency would give me the opportunity to work on projects which suited my skill-set, and with clients and colleagues of my choosing - so I love my work!

-- A recognised authority on and highly experienced practitioner in qualitative research.
+- A recognised authority and highly experienced practitioner in qualitative research.

-- A semiotician-researcher as well, and was the first person to use semiotics in market research in Australia.
+- A semiotician and was the first person to use semiotics in market research in Australia.

 - A quantitative researcher trained in all methods.